Casino begins construction near Park City

-After more than 30 years of having the ten acres of land, Wyandotte Nation has had a goal to build a casino and it’s now underway.
+After more than 30 years of having the 10 acres of land, the Wyandotte Nation has had a goal to build a casino and it’s now underway.

 “We’re exercising our right to game on our property there,” said Wyandotte Nation Chief Billy Friend.